UKHomeOffice/callisto-ui/README.md

 ## Troubleshooting

 If you’re using an AMD (M1,M2) chip mac, you might encounter problems starting the keycloak docker container.
 We’ve had some success building a new image locally, as per the instructions in this github thread: https://github.com/docker/for-mac/issues/5310#issuecomment-877653653

+## Running UI in LocalDev Environment

+### Step 1

+Download Callisto LocalDev repository from https://github.com/UKHomeOffice/callisto-localdev and follow the instruction in the callisto-localdev repository to start local environment.

+### Step 2

+Stop `web` (UI) service using command `docker compose stop web` (Make sure you are in the localdev project directory where the docker-compose.yml file used to start the localdev environment is located)

+### Step 3

+Run command `docker compose up -d` from the root level of the local Callisto UI project.

+## LocalDev solution and .env file

+`.env` shouldn't be changed.
+It contain variables used by LocalDev solution.

+If you want to use mock data or any other, custom values for environment variables, please create file `.env.local` and set those values in that file

+**NPM** has priority when using .env files

+Files on the left have more priority than files on the right

+`npm start: .env.development.local, .env.local, .env.development, .env`

+These variables will act as the defaults if the machine does not explicitly set them.

+### Scenario 1

+I want to use UI within the LocalDev solution, but I need to work with Timecard-restapi mock api and data.

+Steps:

+Create file .env.local (if not exists) in the root of the project.

+Override .env VITE_TIMECARD_API_URL variable to point Timecard-restapi mock:

+`VITE_TIMECARD_API_URL = "http://localhost:50001/"`

+Re-run container to use updated env variables by using commands `docker compose restart web` and